Join Advanced League and Weekly League to have amazing fun!

 Man the other day I was thinking the same thing and we would be very lucky if AA can turn out to be another BB.
 I'm very impressed with AA and to me he is almost as untouchable as Stuckey in my opinion.
 He knows his role and doesnt play outside of it, very intelligent player!!!!!!!

 You GO Round, you are absolutely right, I thought that I was the only noticed this.

+We may get our wish Delfino for the Sac game if McDyess, Sheed and Rip are all out.
 It's time to see what Acker can bring, we already know that Fabio is inconsistent, I am all for it.

+Just watched the game.
+Heard most of it on the radio yesterday.
+Very impressive win considering how short-handed the Pistons were.
+Amir chipped in big-time to help on the depleated frontcourt.
+Everyone looked solid.
 My highlight of the game has to be those circus shots by AI in crunchtime.
 I have not seen moves like that from a Piston since G.Hill in his prime.
 I am not sure whats going to happen next year but its going to be a lot of fun watching AI as he gets more and more assimulated with the Pistons.
 We would have lost this one without AI.